00-Evan/00-Evan.github.io/_pages/home.md

   width: 1260px

 blog_feature:
+  - image_path: /assets/images/2024/2024-01-12/header.png
+    title: "Shattered Pixel Dungeon in 2024"
+    excerpt: "This post starts with a year in review, and then lists the major changes and additions that I have planned for Shattered Pixel Dungeon in 2024 and beyond."
+    url: "/blog/shattered-pixel-dungeon-in-2024.html"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: assets/images/2023/2023-12-13/header.png
     title: "Coming Soon: The Gnoll Caves Quest! "
     excerpt: "The second variant of the new caves quest is now ready for beta!
 In this post I’m going to go over what this new quest area entails, and also share some other content coming in v2.3.0."